-National Parks Plus Kids, Week Two: On to Pictured Rocks and the Ice Age Trail
+National Parks Plus Kids: On to Pictured Rocks and the Ice Age Trail

 Our brief visit to Pictured Rocks was enjoyable, though not the biggest grabber for the kids.